Kairum-Labs/should/README.md

 // Note: Case mismatch detected (use should.WithIgnoreCase() if intended)

 // Case-insensitive option
-should.StartWidth(t, "Hello, World!", "hello", should.WithIgnoreCase())
+should.StartWith(t, "Hello, World!", "hello", should.WithIgnoreCase())

 // String suffix checking
 should.EndWith(t, "Hello, World!", "World!")

 // With custom messages
-should.StartWidth(t, filename, "temp_", should.WithMessage("Temporary files must have temp_ prefix"))
+should.StartWith(t, filename, "temp_", should.WithMessage("Temporary files must have temp_ prefix"))
 should.EndWith(t, filename, ".log", should.WithMessage("Log files must have .log extension"))
 ```